wdawson/okta.github.io/_source/_posts/2018-05-24-what-is-the-oauth2-implicit-grant-type.md

 ## When to use the Implicit Grant Type

 In general, there are extremely limited circumstances in which it makes sense to use the Implicit grant type.
 The Implicit grant type was created for JavaScript apps while trying to also be easier to use than the Authorization Code grant.
 In practice, any benefit gained from the initial simplicity is lost in the other factors required to make this flow secure.
-Instead, JavaScript apps should use the Authorization Code grant without the client secret.
+When possible, JavaScript apps should use the Authorization Code grant without the client secret.
+However, the Okta Authorization Code grant requires the client secret, so we've taken a different approach noted below.

 The main downside to the Implicit grant type is that the access token is returned in the URL directly, rather than being returned via a trusted back channel like in the [Authorization Code](/blog/2018/04/10/oauth-authorization-code-grant-type) flow.
 The access token itself will be logged in the browser's history, so most servers issue short-lived access tokens to mitigate the risk of the access token being leaked.
 Because there is no backchannel, the Implicit flow also does not return a refresh token.
 In order for the application to get a new access token when the short-lived one expires, the application has to either send the user back through the OAuth flow again, or use tricks such as hidden iframes, adding back complexity that the flow was originally created to avoid.
+On a positive note, the Okta JavaScript SDK handles this seamlessly by essentially providing a "heartbeat" to keep your access token alive.

 One of the historical reasons that the Implicit flow used the URL fragment is that browsers could manipulate the fragment part of the URL without triggering a page reload.
 However, the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) now means that browsers can update the full path and query string of the URL without a page reload, so this is no longer an advantage of the Implicit flow.